localgod/plantkit/README.md

 * **[sample01.mts](./examples/sample01.mts)** - Complete business capability model with multiple layers and relationships
 * **[sample02.mts](./examples/sample02.mts)** - CSV data import and process modeling example

+You will need to run the `support.sh` script to have the relevant tools ready to check the output.

 ### Running Examples

 ```bash